Converting Your Furnace From Standard Efficiency to High Efficiency

 What Homeowners Need to Know About Converting to a High-Efficiency Furnace

-Amid all that uncertainty, many homeowners are determined to do whatever they can to reduce their energy dependency and environmental impact.
+Many homeowners want to reduce their energy use and environmental impact.
 With heating and cooling costs making up an average of 50% of overall utility bills, the move from standard efficiency to a high-efficiency furnace is one of the most meaningful upgrades a homeowner can make.

 4 Things Every Homeowner Needs to Know When Converting